dbissell6/GREStudy/README.md

   Finally ~20 books were downloaded from gutenberg.org.
 Sentences were processed for the GRE words.
   Using these sentences, questions of fill in the blank were created.

-  Books contains txt files of books
+  Books - contains txt files of books

+  vocabulary - two columns of GRE words and definition.
+Defs are not used, made by NLTK

-  Main contains code for inputting random GRE word and outputting a question, the answer and decoy answers.
+  Main -  contains code for inputting random GRE word and outputting a question, the answer and decoy answers.
 This is sent to kivy to generate GUI.

-  Kivy_SM is the file containing all of the Kivy code
+  Kivy_SM - python file containing all of the Kivy code